 The legal cannabis sector is no longer the "Wild West"-style marketplace it was back in, say, 2013, but there's still plenty of volatility compared with the placid broader markets.

-But I don't want to leave anyone with the impression that the only way to make a killing on pot stocks is to buy small, volatile companies; the gains from my Scotts Miracle-Gro and GW Pharmaceuticals recommendations prove that just isn't the case.
+But I don't want to leave anyone with the impression that the only way to make a killing on pot stocks is to buy small, volatile companies.
+The gains from my Scotts Miracle-Gro Co.
+(NYSE: SMG) and GW Pharmaceuticals Plc.
+(Nasdaq: GWPH) recommendations prove that just isn't the case.

-This company, for instance, isn't likely to quadruple your money, but you'll likely see double- and even triple-digit gains, and it pays a dividend that puts you way out ahead of inflation and low interest rates, too.
+It isn't likely to quadruple your money quickly, but you'll likely smash the market with double- and even triple-digit gains, and it pays a dividend that puts you way out ahead of inflation and low interest rates, too.

 This Was a "Watershed Industry Moment" for Pot Stocks